-But not every customer is the same, and generational characteristics play an important role in where cemeteries direct their marketing and how they speak to their communities...this is driven by the fact that these generations have varying expectations.
+But not every customer is the same, and generational characteristics play an important role in where deathcare direct their marketing efforts.

 The Baby Boomers

-Baby Boomers also known as the “me” generation, those born approximately between mid 1940’s and mid 1960’s, representing over 76 million of the US population.
-As many approach retirement, this group has more disposable income than any other generation, providing cemeteries with a vast marketing opportunity.
+Baby Boomers were born between the mid 1940’s and mid 1960’s approximately, and as many approach retirement, this group has more disposable income than any other generation, providing deathcare operators with a vast marketing opportunity.

-According to research, Baby Boomers roughly spend 27 hours per week online as well as the more traditional means of researching goods and services.
-Furthermore, half of all Baby Boomers will visit a company website or continue to research a product or service after seeing something on social media.
+While Boomers may still favor some long-standing practices and tools, they have embraced technology and are more tech-savvy than ever before.
+They will spend 27 hours per week online, as well as the more traditional means of researching goods and services and half will visit a company website or continue to research a product or service after seeing something on social media.

-Thus, using multiple channels of communication is vastly important, utilizing a combination of both online and traditional methods.
-Think marketing opportunity...live event marketing by inviting visitors to cemetery grounds, providing a sense of community and demonstrating why your space is special.
+Using multiple channels of communication is vastly important, utilizing a combination of both online and traditional methods.

-The generation that bridges the gap between the boomers and millennials.
-Born approximately between the mid 1960’s and late 1970’s, the ‘X ers’ lived through Watergate, the energy crisis, grew up in dual income families and with single parents, they’re also the first generation of latchkey kids.
+Born approximately between the mid 1960’s and late 1970’s, the ‘X ers’ lived through Watergate, the energy crisis, grew up in dual income families and with single parents..

-Their perceptions are shaped by growing up having to take care of themselves early on, seeing high profile politicians lie and be exposed in the national media, and seeing many parents deal with redundancy.
-Very significantly, they’re the first generation that will not do as well financially as their parents did.
+Their perceptions are shaped by growing up having to take care of themselves early on and significantly, the first generation that will not do as well financially as their parents did.

-These guys are techno-literate, have fully embraced small tech devices to help them with their work and use email as their primary communications tool (think marketing opportunity!).
+They are techno-literate, have fully embraced small tech devices to help them with their work and use email as their primary communications tool.

-Millennials (also known as generation Y) were born approximately between the early 1980’s and early 2000’s and are the fastest-growing, most diverse group of consumers in the United States.
-There are now over 80 million living in the US alone and they represent more than one quarter of the population!
+Millennials were born approximately between the early 1980’s and early 2000’s and are the fastest-growing, most diverse group of consumers in the US.

-Defining the experiences and expectations of this young generation are digital media and growing up in a child-focused world...however, more than ever they grew up as children of divorce.
-They tend to hope to be the next great generation to turn around all the “wrong” they see in the world today.
-They grew up more sheltered than any other generation as parents strived to protect them.
-They came of age in a period of economic expansion and were kept busy from a very young age...they were first generation of children with schedules.
+Defining the experiences and expectations of this young generation are digital media and growing up in a child-focused world.
+They also came of age in a period of economic expansion and were kept busy from a very young age...they were the first generation of children with ‘schedules’.

-They’ve grown up immersed in technology and as a group is the least influenced by traditional media, they use online methods as a means of communicating - Snapchat, Instagram and WhatsApp and the terms of the buying process - look online to find reviews and blogs of many sorts to harvest the opinion of those who have gone before them.
-To help make the point on the tools and media they’re familiar with, unlike the Boomers or the Xers, they won’t understand the link between these two objects!
+They’ve grown up immersed in technology and as a group is the least influenced by traditional media, using online methods as a means of communicating - Snapchat, Instagram and WhatsApp and the terms of the buying process.
+They look online to find reviews and blogs of many sorts to harvest the opinion of those who have gone before them.

 Like we’ve noted, these guys are young, so what might surprise you is that they may have more influence within the death care industry than you first thought.

-They’re less influenced by traditional advertising, they see it as inauthentic.
+They’re less influenced by traditional advertising, seeing it as inauthentic.
 Instead they: